arm61/pylj/docs/source/monte-carlo.md

 ## The two methods agree

 The molecular dynamics chapter held a temperature with a thermostat; the Monte Carlo rule holds it by construction.
 Run both on the same sixteen particles in the same box at 300 K, discard the settling steps, and compare the mean potential energy over the rest.
 A Monte Carlo step moves one particle; $N$ of them, one per particle on average, make a sweep, the counterpart of one dynamics step.
-The Monte Carlo run is given 20000 moves, which is 1250 sweeps of sixteen particles, against 10000 dynamics steps:
+Both runs are given 10000 of their unit: 10000 dynamics steps, and 10000 sweeps, which for sixteen particles is 160000 moves:

 ```{code-cell} python
 from pylj.md import MDSimulation